No description

 hosts/

-strider/ Laptop system config + hardware
+molly/ Laptop system config + hardware (Wayland + Hyprland)

 wintermute/ Workstation system config + hardware